All Episodes

 Steve Miller's in, Steve.

-And it doesn't matter to me in this sense.
+And I don't know what's going on in there, and it doesn't matter to me in this sense.

 It's the president keeping his promises that matters.

-It's the president, you know, Neil Gorsuch is now, no thanks to any of you, never Trumpers out there.
+It's the president, you know, Neil Gorsuch is now, no thanks to any of you never Trumpers out there.

-And on paper, he seemed like a great guy to replace Scalia and needed desperately, especially because of all the 5-4 decisions.
+He is now, we now have a full Supreme Court once again, nine sitting Supreme Court justices, and on paper, he seemed like a great guy to replace Scalia and needed desperately, especially because of all the 5-4 decisions.

 Now, I know that this is a media obsession, focusing, fixating who's up, who's down, who's staying, who's going.